timo-cmd2/Disco/README.md

-# Cadet
+# Icebear
-Cadet is a dynamic dsl programming-language for writing and deploying group-policies
+Icebear is a dynamic dsl programming-language for writing and deploying group-policies